 As a group, they were given UNESCO World Heritage Status in 1988 recognizing their ‘outstanding universal value’ and ‘superlative natural phenomena’ of the islands.
 Each island has different wildlife, flora, and fauna; much of it found no other place on earth.
 And that’s what makes the islands so special, they are unique, seldom visited by humans, and pure.
 Luckily they were on our Heritage Expeditions itinerary as a stop to break up the long cruise to Antarctica from New Zealand.
 We didn’t get to go to all of the islands, however we stopped at a few main ones and were able to do landings, hike around and experience the magic of the Subantarctic Islands of New Zealand and Australia.

 How do you Get There?

 You don’t have to go all the way to Antarctica to get to these remote New Zealand islands.
-There are 10 to 12 day expedition cruises leaving from New Zealand that will take you through the notorious Southern Ocean, to all of these havens of abundant and unique wildlife.
+There are 8 to 19 day expedition cruises from New Zealand that will take you through the notorious Southern Ocean, to all of these havens of abundant and unique wildlife.

 Here’s some of what you’ll see on the New Zealand Islands.

 This is the closest island to the New Zealand mainland, about a 3/4 day voyage from Invercargill.
 It’s the only island of the Subantarctic Chain that has had no rodent infestation, which means it’s landscape is pristine and it’s a place for many breeding birds.